datainfrahq/pinot-control-plane-k8s/README.md

 </div>

 Based on Kubernetes operators, this control Plane for apche pinot is responsible for deploying and managing heterogenous apache pinot kubernetes clusters and its operations including schema, table and tenants management.
 This control plane is based on [Dsoi-Spec](https://github.com/datainfrahq/dsoi-spec) and is built using [operator-runtime](https://github.com/datainfrahq/operator-runtime).
 This is a radical new approach that brings ease of use and decouples application and kubernetes in a way that it becomes easier for day 2 operations.
-The underlying controllers are built on conditions ie orthogonal concepts and not state machines.
+The underlying controllers are built on observed state (conditions) and not state machines.

 ## :rocket: Features